Observation of In-ice Askaryan Radiation from High-Energy Cosmic Rays

-The distribution of signal arrival zenith measured at the phased array carries information about the radial location of the source and its emission pattern.
-Fig.~\ref{fig:zenith} compares the arrival zenith angles reconstructed for the passing events with the expectation for Askaryan radiation from impacting shower cores.
+\textsl{Signal arrival directions}--- The distribution of signal arrival zenith measured at the phased array carries information about the radial location of the source and its emission pattern.
+Note that this angle is different from the CR incidence angle in the case of Askaryan radiation, due to the $45^\circ$--$55^\circ$ (depending on depth) in-ice Cherenkov angle and refraction in the inhomogeneous ice.
+Figure~\ref{fig:zenith} compares the arrival zenith angles reconstructed for the passing events with the expectation for Askaryan radiation from impacting shower cores.
 The Kolmogorov-Smirnov (KS) test yields a $p$-value of 0.88, indicating good compatibility.
-Notably, no events are observed at zenith angles \mbox{$50^\circ \lesssim \theta < 57^\circ$}, where refraction in a smoothly-inhomogeneous ice permittivity profile prevents radiation originating near the surface from reaching the detector, independently suggesting a near-surface in-ice source.
+Notably, no events are observed at zenith angles \mbox{$50^\circ \lesssim \theta < 57^\circ$}, where refraction in a smoothly inhomogeneous ice permittivity profile prevents radiation originating near the surface from reaching the detector, independently suggesting a near-surface in-ice source.
 Here and throughout this Letter we obtain statistical uncertainties by repeatedly perturbing the observed waveforms with noise from minimum-bias triggers and calculating the distribution of the desired quantity.